Services

 Moxibustion

-Is a form of heat therapy performed by burning the Chinese herb Mugwort (artemesia vulgaris).
-It can be used in a number of ways, either on the end of needles, in a box which is placed on the body, directly on the skin or through a medium like salt or ginger.
+It is a form of heat therapy performed by burning the Chinese herb Mugwort (Artemisia vulgaris).
+It can be used in a number of ways, either on the end of needles, in a box which is placed on the body, directly on the skin, or through a medium like salt or ginger.

 DietAry and lifestyle advice